Debugging Perl DBI

 print "Got here without dying\n";

-which when run, by default, prints an error saying your SQL is invalid but does not die, so your program continues making it difficult to track down where the error occurred or worse, compounding the problem, by continuing on to do other processing.
+The program prints an error saying your SQL is invalid but does not die.
+This makes it difficult to track down where the error occurred or worse, compounds the problem, by continuing on to do other processing.

 In comparison, changing the DBI connect method to: